0nandon/2022_CVLAB_WINTER_STUDY/papers/Image Generation/Unpaired Image-to-Image Translation using Cycle-Consistent Adverbial Networks.md

 However, such a translation does not gurantee that `the individual inputs and outputs *x* and *y* are paired up in a meaningful way` - there are infinitely many mappings *G* that will induce the same distribution over *y<sup>~</sup>*.

+> In practice, we have found it difficult to optimize the adversial objective in isolation: standard procedures often lead
+> to the well-known problem ofmode collapse.